-- smart metering.
-Energy distribution companies aim to furnish 80% of the dwellings with a smart meter by 2020 (see Section 4.3.6); - subsidies for homeowners who invest in at least two energy-saving measures (such as insulation and high-performance glass).
+- the development of new servicing and business models in energy services by energy suppliers, the installation sector and other companies.
+New arrangements and services are being developed and tested; for example, in various Green Deals and in "block-by-block" trial projects (a set of some 10 pilot projects with new service arrangements, each for a block of more than 1,500 houses).
+Successful arrangements are intended to be rolled out further; - smart metering.
+Energy distribution companies aim to furnish 80% of the dwellings with a smart meter by 2020 (see Section 4.3.6); - subsidies for homeowners who invest in at least two energy-saving measures (such as insulation and highperformance glass).
 For renovations that lead to very efficient buildings, an additional subsidy is available.
-The budget for the period 2016-2018 is € 61 million9; - the ISDE subsidy scheme, which can be used by homeowners to invest in renewable heat installations (see Section 4.3.3 above); - a 2016 information campaign to provide homeowners with insight into ways of saving energy.
-The campaign, which will run for the coming three years, uses TV and radio commercials as well as a comprehensive website that also links to local energy "counters".
+The budget for the period 2016-2018 is € 61 million99; - the ISDE subsidy scheme, which can be used by homeowners to invest in renewable heat installations (see Section 4.3.3 above); - a 2016 information campaign to provide homeowners with insight into ways of saving energy.
+The campaign, which will run for the coming three years, uses TV and radio commercials as well as a comprehensive website100 that also links to local energy "counters".